 Open deck spaces, sleek and sporty lines and a holistic interior-exterior design experience bring the Sunrise concept to life.
 From the outside Sunrise looks and is fast, reaching speeds of 24 knots, with a low superstructure for decreased wind resistance and a wave piercing hull to reduce drag.

 Dawn breaks along the horizon, Sunrise.
-The latest concept from the multi-award winning Robert Curto design is a spectacular low profile 135m gigayacht prowling the seas at up to 24 knots.
+The latest concept from the multi-award winning Roberto Curto design is a spectacular low profile 135m gigayacht prowling the seas at up to 24 knots.

 PRICE ON ASKING